 4. Swing follows the model view controller architecture while AWT does not.

 This is another graphical interface user library in Java that offers a lot of functionalities as compared to swing.
-In fact, it is said that JavaFX was meant to be a replacement of Swing.
-This means that it incorporates the features of Swing plus other new features which are superior.
+In fact, it is said that JavaFX was meant to be a replacement for Swing.
+This means that it incorporates the features of Swing plus other new features that are superior.
 JavaFX provides its own